qunitjs/qunit/docs/assert/timeout.md

 `timeout( duration )`

-Sets the length of time to wait for async operations before failing the test.
+Set the length of time to wait for async operations before failing the test.

 | name | description |
 |------|-------------|